Deciding to send your child to preschool can be a difficult choice. Take a look at these preschool pros and cons to help you make your decision.

-Read the preschool’s website and speak with its director to understand their general philosophy regarding education, child development, discipline and learning methods among a few.
+Read the preschool’s website and speak with its director to understand their philosophy on education, child development, discipline and learning methods.

-You may find that you favor one preschool over another simply because they follow similar values and philosophies you already have.
+You might favor one preschool because they follow similar values and philosophies you want to encourage with your child.

 7. How is the preschool rated?

-I used greatschools.org and Google to read other parents’ reviews and get an unbiased sense of what the school is like to others.
+I used greatschools.org and Google to read other parents’ reviews and get an unbiased sense of what the school was like for others.
 Testimonials on the school’s website, while reassuring, exclude less-than-favorable reviews.

 8. How convenient is it for your child to attend the preschool?